-Dance, though.
-Dance is one of those after school activities that I sort of threw her in so I’d have an extra day to work past 2:30 pm.
-You know, more like a normal person.
+I sort of threw Jane in dance so I’d have an extra day to work past 2:30 pm.
 She seemed to like it.
 But sometimes it’s hard to tell if Jane likes an activity or just likes hanging with her friends.
 I don’t begrudge her that.
 I like to hang with my friends, too.
 And if she’s hanging while she’s doing pirouettes or what-the-hell-ever, so much the better.

 Mothering is sacred work.
 I pour every ounce of goodness & light I have into this child.
 But what about the broken parts of me that need mothering, too?

 So I told her to make her own damn sandwich.
 (Note: I did not actually say damn out loud.
 But I said it real, real loud in my head.
 I think she could probably hear it) She huffed and puffed while she made her sandwich.
 I took my coffee and my English muffin to the other side of the kitchen, where her huffing was muted by the snorting of the dog.

 I don’t think about her often, this baby that would’ve been my second child.
 But sometimes the missing of her will sneak up, unexpectedly.
 Sometimes.

 Sometimes grief feels more like empty space.
 A vague longing for what used to be.
 It’s a nagging sort of sadness, one that I keep trying to reason away.
 But reason and grief have never been particularly compatible.
 So it goes.
 My grandmother used to get up before the morning light got strong and bright...
 Continue Reading →

 I’ve finally, finally learned that, if I’m struggling, it’s likely because I’m trying to deal with what I wish was, instead of dealing with reality.
 If strapless dress had been dealing in reality yesterday, I wouldn’t have gotten chased down by a pug.